- 461 views

-Torres del Paine National Park is one of Chile's biggest claim to fame and a must-not-miss when traveling in Chile.
+Torres del Paine National Park is one of Chile's biggest claim to fame and a must-not-miss when on a tour in Chile.
 Located in the Chilean Patagonia, travelers come here from near and far to discover some of the most spectacular natural wonders in South America.
 And so it is that the trekking inside the park has made quite a name for itself as well.
 While the W trek is probably the most well-known, it would be a big mistake to overlook the more intensive option, the Torres del Paine O Circuit.

 Also known as the "Full Circuit" and the “O trek”, this trail leads trekkers on the most comprehensive and rewarding trail in the park.
 It's the best choice for those who want to see more remote and untouched areas.
 You’ll see the iconic Las Torres (the three rock towers), as well as Glacier Grey.
 But you’ll also embark on very trying but oh-so-rewarding journeys, like the John Gardner Pass, which aren’t available to those who opt to take the W Circuit.

 Read on to find out if you're up for the O Circuit Challenge!